inerciapt/2025_inercia_pt/content/en/about.md

 We will enforce this only when dealing with complaints of discrimination or unwanted indoctrination / rhetoric speech regarding any discriminatory subjects (racism, bygotry, mysogny, religious or political hate speech, conspiracy theories, etc).
 Any physical or verbal threat / harrassment of our volunteer organizing staff or visitors will not be tolerated.
 Anyone found breaking Portuguese law will be turned over to local authorities.

+## General contact

+For any questions and enquiries regarding the festival you can reach us [through email](mailto:info@inercia.pt&subject=Inércia%202025).

+We are also active on the [portuguese scene discord](https://discord.gg/a44cmgbQFh).

+## Previous Editions

+{{< pastwebsites text="Websites of past editions" >}}

+Check complete releases and results from our previous editions at [Demozoo](https://demozoo.org/parties/series/244/).

+## Additional Credits

+Inércia 2025 is organized by Associação Inércia with the help of a dozen volunteers and partners.

+The design of this website was originally taken from [NOVA demoparty](https://novaparty.org/) organizing team with permission and adapted.

+Further adapted in 2025 as a [Hugo](https://gohugo.io) theme.

+The productions submission system we use for the event is [Partyman](https://www.partyman.cloud).